-In November, a group of staff and students representing the Department of Mathematical Sciences, the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics (SAMBa), the Institute of Policy Research (IPR) and the Institute for Mathematical Innovation (IMI) travelled to Ulaanbaatar, Mongolia for a 5-day International Research Collaboration Initiative.
+The group were representing the Department of Mathematical Sciences, the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics (SAMBa), the Institute of Policy Research (IPR) and the Institute of Mathematical Innovation (IMI).

 The visitors delivered a short course on using data science and statistics in research and explored potential research collaborations with academics and policy makers in Ulaanbaatar.